top of page

 • First-party cookies are pieces of data that are stored on the user's computer.
 First-party cookies are set by the website.

-• SEO (search engine optimization) is improving your website traffic and its visibility on search engines.
+• SEO (search engine optimization) is using special techniques to maximize your website traffic and its visibility on search engines.

 Make a Page on Your Website to Tell People How You Collect Data